hoangcao21/AmazContacts/README.md

 A ![](RackMultipart20200827-4-1wpq8wn_html_fa6d54f2d311dfed.jpg)
  llows user to change their app theme by selecting one of the theme colors in &quot;Settings&quot; screen.
 User can go to &quot;Settings&quot; screen from Dial screen, Contacts screen or Favorite screen.

-# **Task assignment**

-Right after we agreed with the idea of making a contact book, we immediately planned and allocated suitable tasks for each member.
-Details of task assignment process are shown below: